HTTPArchive/almanac.httparchive.org/src/content/en/2024/http.md

 {{ figure_markup(
   image="fetch-priority-example.png",
-  caption="Fetch Priority API example to improve image loading behaviour in a carousel component.", description="Screenshot showing a Fetch Priority API example using the value `high` to increase priority of the first image in an image carousel, while using `low` to decrease the priority of the other images that are hidden at the start.", width=1234, height=512
+  caption="Fetch Priority API example to improve image loading behaviour in a carousel component.", description="Screenshot of a code editor showing a Fetch Priority API example using the value `high` to increase priority of the first image in an image carousel, while using `low` to decrease the priority of the other images that are hidden at the start.", width=1234, height=512
   )